Splyth/slack_bot/README.md

   @BOT_NAME wiki me - use text after command to query wikipedia for an article

-  @BOT_NAME gif me - use text after command to query giphey for gif
+  @BOT_NAME gif me - use text after command to query goggle for gifs

   @BOT_NAME spotify me [track|album|artist|playlist] - use text after command, including one of the media types in brackets, to query spotify for a song, album, artist, or playlist

-  @BOT_NAME sticker me - use text after command to query giphey for sticker

   @BOT_NAME table flip - responds with a tableflip emoji